 The backlash against Bon Iver might be understood in this context.
 Despite its beautiful sound, and despite being critically acclaimed and Grammy-approved, his second album is currently rated 3.8 out of 5 stars on Amazon, on par with Coldplay's latest.
 Why?
 Probably because we all know bands similar to Bon Iver that are at least just as good.
 And while we don't mind the Pitchfork lovefest, a Grammy takes things into new territory.
 Bon Iver's music might be very good, but it's just not very scalable.

-This won't trouble Jagjaguwar, of course, who surely found a windfall in Bon Iver's modest success within the mainstream, but it isn't reassuring to those of us who would like to see another Beatles or Radiohead in our lifetime.
+This won't trouble Jagjaguwar, of course, who surely found a windfall in Bon Iver's modest success within the mainstream, but it isn't reassuring to those of us who'd like to see another Beatles or Radiohead in our lifetime.
 That is to say, a band that combines widespread popularity and cultural relevance with critical acclaim, artistic brilliance, and pioneering invention.
 If the one scene that prides itself on putting out really, really good music isn't capable of bringing us this band, then what hope is there?

 I think the solution might be found in The Innovator's Dilemma by Clayton Christensen, which seeks to answer the question of why so many top companies take a nosedive in the face of advancing technology and societal change.
 The examples from history are endless: Western Union, Xerox, Montgomery Ward… and so forth.
 Popular wisdom, of course, would argue that they suffered from poor management, neglected their customer base, and failed to continuously innovate.
 But the book refutes this argument by showing that these companies were actually managed very well, extremely attuned to the needs of their customers, and constantly investing in new research.